Dr. Linda Booij , PhD

 Associate Professor, Psychology

-Numerous studies have shown that adverse exposures in utero or in the first years of life (e.g., emotional or physical abuse, harsh parenting) can lead to a variety of mental health difficulties later on.
+Numerous studies have shown that adverse exposures in utero or in the first years of life (e.g., malnutrition, emotional or physical abuse, harsh parenting) can lead to a variety of mental health difficulties later on.
 These difficulties include (but are not limited to) depression, impulsivity or eating disorders.

-- Social-cognition and emotional processing in eating disorders
+- DNA methylation and eating disorders

 PhD (Leiden University, the Netherlands)